yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 main = print (f 3 2.4)
 </code>
 </div>
-It works, because, `3` is a valid representation for both Fractional numbers like Float and for Integer.
+It works, because, `3` is a valid representation both for Fractional numbers like Float and for Integer.
 As `2.4` is a Fractional number, `3` is then interpreted as being also a Fractional number.

 <a href="code/01_basic/10_Introduction/23_very_basic.lhs" class="cut">01_basic/10_Introduction/<strong>23_very_basic.lhs</strong> </a>

 <hr/><a href="code/01_basic/10_Introduction/24_very_basic.lhs" class="cut">01_basic/10_Introduction/<strong>24_very_basic.lhs</strong></a>

-If we force our function to work with different type, it will fail:
+If we force our function to work with different types, it will fail:

 <div class="codehighlight">
 <code class="haskell">